-A student who is absent for six (6) consecutive class and/or clinical sessions will be withdrawn from enrollment in his/her program.
-A student withdrawn for absenteeism must petition administration to return.
-A student having medical documentation or documentation of an extenuating circumstance does not need to petition to return.
-Students exhibiting a pattern of consecutive absences less than six days will be subject to dismissal as determined by a Student Intervention Team.
-Withdrawn students must re-apply and re-register for the next PN program, when space is available.
+A student who is absent for six (6) consecutive class sessions will be withdrawn from his/her program.
+A student must petition and be approved in order to return.
+Students exhibiting a pattern of consecutive absences of less than six days will be subject to dismissal as determined by a School Intervention Team.
+A School Intervention Team will review all petitions for re-enrollment.
+No additional fees will be charged if the student returns during that current payment period, provided fees have not been refunded.
+Withdrawn students must re-apply and re-register for the next PN program, if and when space is available.